507-389-6315

 E-mail: col-of-science-engin-tech@mnsu.edu

-The civil, electrical, and mechanical engineering programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
-The automotive technology, manufacturing engineering technology, and electronic engineering technology programs are accredited by the Technology Accreditation Commission of ABET.
-The BS Chemistry program is accredited by the American Chemical Society.
-The departments offer curricula to prepare students for professional careers in the sciences, engineering, and technology fields.
+The civil, computer, electrical, and mechanical engineering programs are accredited by the ABET.
+The automotive engineering technology, manufacturing engineering technology, computer engineering technology, and electronic engineering technology programs are accredited by the Engineering Technology Accreditation Commission of ABET.
+The BS chemistry program is accredited by the American Chemical Society.
+Departments offer curricula to prepare students for professional careers and/or advanced study in the sciences, technology, engineering, and mathematics fields.
 Post-baccalaureate work leading to a master's degree is available in many of the programs.

-Pre-professional programs are offered in a variety of areas including agriculture, chiropractic, dentistry, engineering, forestry, medicine, mortuary science, optometry, osteopathic medicine and surgery, pharmacy, podiatry medicine and surgery, and veterinary medicine.
+Pre-professional programs are offered in a variety of areas including agriculture, chiropractic, dentistry, engineering, forestry, medicine, mortuary science, optometry, osteopathic medicine, pharmacy, podiatry medicine and veterinary medicine.

-General advising services are provided in the Student Advising Coordination Center located in 125 Trafton Science Center by the Student Relations Coordinator, Angie Bomier, angie.bomier@mnsu.edu, 507-389-1521.
-Students in the College are also assigned an advisor in their major or pre-professional program.
+General advising services are provided in the Student Advising Center located in 125 Trafton Science Center by the Student Relations Coordinator, Ken Adams, kenneth.adams@mnsu.edu, and his staff (phone 507-389-1521).
+Students in the College of Science, Engineering and Technology are also assigned a faculty advisor in their major or pre-professional program.
 For more information contact the College by phone, e-mail, or visit the College of Science, Engineering and Technology website.

 E-mail: clark.johnson@mnsu.edu

-SBS prepares students to enhance the quality of community life by offering undergraduate majors in anthropology, corrections, earth science (teaching and non-teaching), economics, ethnic studies, geography, history, international relations, law enforcement, political science, psychology, social studies (teaching and non-teaching), social work, sociology, urban and regional studies, and women's studies, as well as programs in gerontology, and non-profit leadership certificate.
+SBS prepares students to enhance the quality of community life by offering undergraduate majors in American Indigenous studies, anthropology, applied organizational studies, corrections, earth science (teaching and non-teaching), economics, ethnic studies, gender and women's studies, geography, history, international relations, law enforcement, political science, psychology, social studies teaching, social work, sociology, and urban and regional studies, as well as programs in gerontology, and non-profit leadership certificate.
 Minors are offered in most departments and programs.

 The College also houses the Center for Economic Education, and the Kessel Peace Institute.
-Student advising services are available in each department, in Advising "U" located in 114 Armstrong Hall, and from the student Relations Coordinator, Clark Johnson.
-For more information contact Advising "U" by calling 389-2416 or emailing Clark Johnson.
+Student advising services are available in each department, in Advising "U" located in 114 Armstrong Hall, and from the Student Relations Coordinator, Melissa (Mel) Iverson.
+For more information contact Advising "U" by calling 389-2416 or emailing Melissa Iverson.